CodeByLudwig/N.I.N.A-Discord-Notification/README.md

 This makes it easy to share updates and images in real time.
 The plugin also includes a trigger that can automatically create a new Discord thread and post a message after exposures, helping to keep session-related messages organized.

+### Beta vs Release Channel
+- Discord Notification's current versions require N.I.N.A 3.2, which is currently in the Beta release channel.
+Basic functionality from verison 1.0.0.1 is available in the N.I.N.A.
+3.1 Release channel.

 ## Options
 - **LiveStack:**
 The LiveStack image feature needs the 'LiveStack' plugin to be installed and configured as shown in the screenshots below.